-Maybe you wish to see a replay of this crash: use the View menu, choose Instant Replay, then click the Replay button at the bottom of the dialog window.
-(Use \mathbf{v} and \mathbf{v} to see the airplane from the outside.)
+You can see a replay of the crash using the View -> Instant Replay menu.
+Click the Replay button at the bottom of the dialog window, then use \mathbf{v} and \mathbf{V} to see the airplane from the outside.
 The picture below shows the end part of the flight.
-(Type key F3 to make a snapshot.
-Key F10 to remove the menu bar.)
+You can take a snapshot by typing the F3 key.
+You can alos use the F10 key to toggle the menu bar on or off.